canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 A distributed cache layer lives in a separate server.
 You aren't limited to the memory of the server running your API site.

 A distributed cache makes sense when you want to share your cache server among multiple applications.
 Or, when your site is running behind a load-balancer along many instances of the same server.
-For more advantages of distributed cache, see [Distributed caching in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)
+For more advantages of distributed cache, see ASP.NET Docs on [Distributed caching in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)

 ### Redis and ASP.NET Core